flux-agi/flux-agi.github.io/docs/README.md

 ## Neuromorphic hardware

 The computational patterns, found using Flux, can be recreated in silicon and used as a base for new generation of neuromorphic hardware, to make brain-like executions more efficient.
-## Principles that we follow
-* We do not need to strictly follow the biology.
-We are building a plane, not a mechanical bird
-* We dont need to repeat biological and leverage the stability of the digital systems

-## Engine
-Current version comes with a Javascript spiking engine, but in future we want to extend to other engines like Nest, SpiNNakker and others available.